 The programme is suitable for those who want to develop their knowledge and skills or for those interested in understanding the regulatory framework for fire safety, including building regulations and fire safety legislation.

 This programme is also ideal for professionals who are already working in the field of fire safety design or engineering or related areas, and who are seeking to upskill or change their career path towards fire safety practice.

-This one-year postgraduate course is designed to enable engineers, architects, fire prevention officers and other suitably qualified professionals working in the construction industry acquire a sound knowledge and understanding of fire in buildings, the safety requirements in the design of buildings and the various options available for minimising the risk of fire in buildings.
-The course also includes the design of fire safety systems and guidance in the preparation of an application for a fire safety certificate.
-This course has been approved by Engineers Ireland as meeting its requirements for continuing professional development.
+This course enables engineers, architects, fire prevention officers and other suitably qualified professionals working in the construction industry to acquire a sound knowledge and understanding of fire in buildings, the safety requirements in the design of buildings and the various design options available for minimising the risk of fire in buildings.

-Lectures are normally held on Friday evening 7 - 10 p.m. and Saturday morning 9.30 a.m. -12.30 p.m. each week throughout the two semesters (September to April).
-Coursework, which is an integral part of the course, consists of two assignments that are carried out in the students’ own time.
+Lectures are normally held on Friday evenings 7pm-10pm and Saturday morning 9.30am-12.30pm each week throughout the two semesters (September to April).
+Coursework, which is an integral part of the course, consists of two assignments carried out in the students’ own time.